Tuning the magnetic properties of the spin-split antiferromagnet MnTe through pressure: Discussion

 where we sum over the first and third nearest neighbors, $z_i$ is the number of $i$th nearest neighbors, $dJ/dr$ is the change of the exchange interaction with respect to spin-separation distance, $\Delta r_i(P)$ is the pressure-induced change of distance to the $i$th nearest neighbors, and $\langle\mathbf{S}_0\cdot \mathbf{S}_i\rangle(P)$ is the product of the central spin $\mathbf{S}_0$ and the $i$th neighboring spins averaged over the $i$th coordination shell (with the pressure dependence explicitly indicated).
 Making the mean-field assumption that $E(P)$ is proportional to $T_N(P)$, we can evaluate $E(P=0)/T_N(P=0)$ using the results of the Rietveld refinements, the exchange interactions from Ref.~\cite{mu2019phonons}, and $dJ/dr$ from Ref.~\cite{baral2023}, and then solve for the required value of $\langle\mathbf{S}_0\cdot \mathbf{S}_i\rangle(P)$ to yield the same value of $E(P)/T_N(P)$ for $P$ = 1~GPa.
 Because $dJ/dr$ was determined for exchange interactions along the $c$ axis, we ignore $J_2$ which is orthogonal to the $c$ axis and of low magnitude, and include only $J_1$ and $J_3$ in our calculation.
 From this rough calculation, we find that ordered moment $m = 2S\mu_B$ should decrease by 5\% at 1~GPa relative to ambient pressure, compared to the experimentally observed reduction of 6\% at 250~K or 15\% at 0~K based on extrapolation of the power-law fits in Fig.~\ref{fig:MagneticMoments}.
 We take the self-consistency of these results as confirmation of our proposed explanation for the pressure response of MnTe.

 From a theoretical viewpoint, these effects can be understood within the framework of the tight-binding model using the result that $|J| = 4t^2/U$, where $J$ is the magnetic exchange interaction, $t$ is the hopping parameter of the tight-binding model, and $U$ is the on-site Coulomb repulsion~\cite{ashcroftmermin}.
-An increase in pressure leads to larger $t$ and therefore larger $J$ (assuming $U$ does not change appreciably), while also making the valence electrons more itinerant.
-This increased itinerancy then reduces the average local moment on each Mn site~\cite{bossini2020exchange, hafez2021magnetic}, consistent with our observations.
+An increase in pressure induces orbital hybridization and leads to larger $t$, which in turn leads to larger $J$ and therefore a higher \TN\ (assuming $U$ does not change appreciably).
+This effect also makes the valence electrons more itinerant, which reduces the average local moment on each Mn site~\cite{bossini2020exchange, hafez2021magnetic}, consistent with our observations.

 We also performed DFT calculations to verify this explanation from first principles.
 Using the experimentally observed lattice parameters at 250~K under ambient pressure and 1~GPa applied pressure, the calculations predicted the local moment to decrease from 4.48 to 4.47~\muB.
 Although quantitative accuracy is lacking, this result nevertheless provides qualitative agreement with our proposed explanation for the reduced local moment.
 To explore this trend further, we performed additional calculations in which we exaggerated the effect of pressure in our calculations by uniformly reducing the lattice parameters up to 10\% relative to those of the DFT-relaxed structure ($a=b=4.22$~\AA, $c=6.73$~\AA).
 The calculated local magnetic moment from these simulations is displayed as a function of lattice parameter reduction (a proxy for pressure) in Fig.~\ref{fig:DFT}(a), showing a significant drop from 4.51~$\mu_B$ at ambient pressure to 4.20~$\mu_B$ for 10\% reduction of the lattice parameters.